 Our pediatric cardiologists performed 100 catheter closures in a single year with near perfect success.
 It takes our doctors 3 to 4 minutes of fluoroscope time to close a hole in a child’s heart versus 20 minutes in less specialized hospitals, thereby exposing the child to less radiation.

-St. Francis Hospital began as foundling hospital that treated rheumatic fever in children.
-The Pediatric Cardiology Department is proud to continue this mission of treating children locally and worldwide.
+St. Francis Hospital was originally founded to treat rheumatic fever in children.
+The Pediatric Cardiology Department is proud to continue this mission of treating children, both locally and worldwide.

 Through the “Gift of Life” program we perform catheterization and interventional procedures on disadvantaged children from all over the world in need of corrective cardiac treatment.
 The Gift of Life program began at St. Francis when the first child was brought here many years ago for treatment.